WALKING ON THE WILD SIDE

 This story had been modified from the original story published in the Mountain Mail.

 Frye, Lea.
 “You’ve seen this bird.”
 The Mountain Mail, 15th January 2020, pp. 14.

 One of the things I love most about wildlife photography is learning about my subjects.
 Sometimes I will pick an animal or bird and spend months in the field studying them while I capture snippets of their daily life.
-A few years ago, I chose to spend time with the American Dippers, a bird sometimes referred to as a water ouzel.
-Upon request form a local newspaper editor, I wrote an informational article about the bird which was published in January of 2020.
+A few years ago, I choose to spend time with the American Dippers, a bird sometimes referred to as a water ouzel.
+Upon request from a local newspaper editor, I wrote an informational article about the bird which was published in January of 2020.
 Today I am sharing a modified version of that article for you.

 All About the American Dipper

 A nondescript bird in appearance with sooty-gray plumage, the dipper has a robust song that is quite distinct.
 If you spend time along any number of clear streams and rivers in the Rocky Mountains you have probably heard them.
 You know it is a dipper when it lands on a rock, and starts bouncing up and down as if to shake off the cold, then plunges straight into the frigid water.